Weak limits for exploratory plots in the analysis of extremes

 \end{Theorem}

-\begin{Remark} A very interesting point to note here is that the two coordinates of the weak limit $ \mathcal{MN}$ are independent.
+\begin{Remark} An interesting point to note here is that the two coordinates of the weak limit $ \mathcal{MN}$ are independent.
 The empirical ME function depends on the sum of the order statistics $ X_{ (1)},\ldots, X_{ (k)}$.
-When $ 1/2<\xi<1$ this sum is dominated by a very few high order statistics and it turns out that the contribution of $ X_{ (k)}$ to the suitably normalized $\hat M(X_{ (k)}) $ vanishes in the limit.
+When $ 1/2<\xi<1$, this sum is dominated by a very few high order statistics, and it turns out that the contribution of $ X_{ (k)}$ to the suitably normalized $\hat M(X_{ (k)}) $ vanishes in the limit.
 The proof below formalizes this idea.

-This feature is in stark contrast to what happens in the case $0< \xi<1/2$.
+This feature is in stark contrast to what happens in the case $0< \xi <1/2$.
 In that case all the top $ k$ order statistics have some contribution to $ \hat M(X_{ (k)})$ in the limit.
 Hence the two coordinates in the limit are obtained from the same Gaussian process and are definitely not independent. \end{Remark}

 \begin{Remark} Unfortunately, we are unable to obtain a proper weak limit of the ME plot in the case when $ \xi=1/2$.
-In this case it is known that the weak limit of the suitably normalized sum of the first $ k$ order statistics is Gaussian, cf. \cite{csorgo:haeusler:mason:1991}.
-So this would be similar to what happens when $0< \xi<1/2$ but the problem is that the integral $ \int_{ 0}^{ t}y^{ -2}dB(y)$ does not exist.
-It is possible to redefine the ME plot in a different way by leaving out a few of the top order statistics and obtain a limit in that case but we did not pursue that direction. \end{Remark}
+In this case it is known that the weak limit of the suitably normalized sum of the first $ k$ order statistics is Gaussian; cf. Cs\"orgo, Haeusler and Mason~\cite {csorgohaeuslermason1991}.
+So this would be similar to what happens when $0< \xi<1/2$, but the problem is that the integral $ \int_{ 0}^{ t}y^{ -2}\,\mathrm{d}B(y)$ does not exist.
+It is possible to redefine the ME plot in a different way, by leaving out a few of the top order statistics and obtaining a limit in that case, but we did not pursue that direction. \end{Remark}